emory-libraries/Alma-Public/ProduceBarcodesForFindingaid/README.md

-**produce_barcode_archives** is a webservice that receives a code belonging to a finding aid record, the name of a Rose library repository; searches primo for the callnumber that matches the code;
+**produce_barcode_archives** is a webservice that receives
+  - a code belonging to a finding aid call number,
+  - a finding aid call number type,
+  - a Rose library repository name

-and gets the barcodes in ALMA that are associated with the callnumber and the repository.
+and returns a list of barcodes associated with the call number.
-**produce_barcode_archives** presents the list of barcodes as an XML object.

-The search in primo is via a PNX deep link.
-The PNX response is a JSON object that has the ALMA mms_id.
+**produce_barcode_archives** searches Primo to get titles whose callnumber contains the finding aid code and belong to an "archives" resource type.
+The mms_ids of the titles found in Primo are used to find the barcodes in ALMA.
 ### Files:
  - produce_barcode_archives.py
  - produce_barcode_archives.cfg